linuxmonk/learn-go/019_profiling_tracing/benchmarks/benchmarks.md

 To run the benchmarks -

 - This command generates a memory profile
-`go test -run non -bench -benchmem -memprofile m.out`
+`go test -run none -bench -benchmem -memprofile m.out`
 - Then launch the `pprof` to read the memory profile and look at the numbers / hotspots.
 - This command shows the allocations
-`go test pprof -alloc_space m.out
+`go test pprof -alloc_space m.out`
 - This can be examined in conjunction with escape analysis to view why certain allocations occurred.
 - This command passes extra flags to generate escape analysis information before running benchmarks.
 Useful to compare findings from benchmarks against code's memory allocations/escapes
 `go test -gcflags "-m -m" -run none -benchtime 3s -benchmem -memprofile m.out -bench .`